New York Red Bulls II: MLS Next Pro era (2023-present)

 MLS announced that it would be one of the new eight teams to join MLS Next Pro in 2023.

 Sekagya, who had been with the team as an assistant since its founding in 2015, was named the full-time head coach to start the 2023 season.
 New York made the playoffs and advanced to the Eastern Conference Semifinals in 2023 before falling to New England Revolution II.

 In 2024, they failed to make the postseason but re-established their reputation for promoting players to first team action, as Roald Mitchell, Ibrahim Kasule, AJ Marcucci, Omar Valencia and Mohammed Sofo all made their debuts for the first team in either 2024 or 2025.

 After a first half of 2025 that saw the team top the overall table through their first 13 games, Sekagya was promoted to a full-time assistant coach for the first team, after doing double duty with both teams through the previous 18 months.
 Sekagya was replaced by former US international and ex-MetroStar Michael Bradley.

+Red Bulls II finished atop both the Eastern Conference and the Northeast Division, securing the No. 1 seed in the East and placing second overall in the league table.
+In the postseason, New York won the Eastern Conference playoffs and then captured the 2025 MLS NEXT Pro Cup, defeating Colorado Rapids 2 on penalties after a 3–3 draw at Sports Illustrated Stadium.
+Following the title, Bradley signed with Red Bull New York, becoming head coach of the club's first team.